Redfern Now: Aboriginal representation in film and television

-Redfern Now has been 'ground breaking', because of how it confronts the historical way that Aboriginality has been defined on television.
+Redfern Now has been called "groundbreaking", because of how it confronts the historical way that Aboriginality has been defined on television.

 Australia's distinct colonial history means that representations of Aboriginal people on television screens have traditionally been distorted and tokenistic, and contributed to perpetuating racist cultural stereotypes.
 This results from non-Aboriginal people historically being positioned behind the camera as storywriters, producers and directors, who objectify Aboriginal actors in front of the camera.
 There has been a clear distinction between the authors and subjects of creative works.

-The concept of Aboriginality itself is a dynamic 'social thing', that is shaped through intercultural experiences and dialogue between non-indigenous and Indigenous Australians.
+The concept of Aboriginality itself is a dynamic "social thing", that is shaped through intercultural experiences and dialogue between non-indigenous and Indigenous Australians.
 As Aboriginal scholar Marcia Langton suggests, the predominant interactions that non-aboriginal audiences have with Aboriginal people is through what they observe on television.
 So, it is essential that these representations are authentic and do not convey colonial tropes.

 The 1991 National Inquiry into Racist Violence, conducted by the Human Rights and Equal Opportunity Commission, expressed concerns about the lack of diversity on Australian Screens and encouraged increased recruitment of Indigenous people in the media industry.
 Since then, representation has improved so that while Aboriginal people make up 3% of the Australian population, they make up 5% of people in Australian television dramas.
 Departments such as the government funded Screen Australia, and the ABC's Indigenous Department, have been dedicated to leading the way in improving diverse representation.

 Redfern Now is centred around an Aboriginal community, as opposed to previous representations on television where Aboriginal people are cast as the friend or supporting actor.
 Aboriginal directors, producers and writers worked on the series, meaning that characters could 'play roles written by them, not for them'.
 Scholar Felicity Collins believes that it is these genuine representations which create an atmosphere of openness, that allow for audience engagement in the process of intercultural dialogue.

 Since Redfern Now, the ABC's Indigenous department have created other comedies and dramas of a similar nature.
 Shows like The Gods of Wheat Street (2014), Black Comedy (2014), 8MMM (2015), and Cleverman (2016) were inspired by the success of Redfern Now.

+Broadcast

+The first season went to air in 2012 on ABC1.
+A second season was commissioned in late 2012 and went into production in May 2013, premiering 31 October 2013.

+The series concluded with a telemovie titled Redfern Now: Promise Me, directed by Rachel Perkins, which aired on 9 April 2015.